resources & media

 Transmission and Distribution

-- Between 2016 and 2020, investor-owned electric companies invested $164 billion (in nominal dollars) on the U.S. distribution system.
+- Since 2001, investor-owned electric companies have invested more than $500 billion (in nominal dollars) on the U.S. distribution system.

 Historical and Projected Transmission Investment